JUDGE RIKI MAY AMANO (Ret.)

 All neutrals on the DPR Panel are willing to travel to the neighbor islands and the mainland.
 If you have any questions, please contact DPR at (808) 523-1234

 Judge Riki May Amano (Ret.) served as a judge in the district and circuit courts of the Third Judicial Circuit, State of Hawaii from February 1992 until her retirement in April 2003.
 During her judicial career, Judge Amano presided over personal injury, negligence, medical malpractice, contract, employment, probate, landlord/tenant, small claims, family and criminal non-jury and jury trials.
 Her docket included pretrial and post-trial motions, settlement conferences, and probate and guardianship cases.
-Judge Amano was the Court Annexed Arbitration Programs’ Arbitration Judge for the Third Judicial Circuit from 1994 until 2003 and she currently sits on the Judicial Arbitration Commission (2010-present).
+Judge Amano was the Court Annexed Arbitration Programs’ Arbitration Judge for the Third Judicial Circuit from 1994 until 2003 and sat on the Judicial Arbitration Commission (2010-2019).

 She has been recognized annually as a Best Lawyer in America/Hawai’i in the areas of mediation and arbitration, from 2007 to the present.
 In 2012, she was selected as the Lawyer of the Year in Mediation and in 2014, she was selected as the Lawyer of the Year in Arbitration.